Zbzdr/pi-pip2uv/README.md

 Project-local installs also run before user/global packages after the project is trusted.

+### If a permission system loads first

+If a permission extension loads before `pi-pip2uv`, you can allow the `pip`/`uv install` patterns in that permission system so they pass through to `pi-pip2uv`.
+Keep those allow rules specific to install commands that `pi-pip2uv` will block; unrelated commands should still be handled by your permission system.

+Loading `pi-pip2uv` before permission prompts is still the cleanest setup when you control package order.

 ## Configuration

 Default configuration lives in `config.json` next to the extension.